 In order to ensure that its actions are aligned with principles of integrity, the bank has designed a system of controls aimed at maintaining a constant safeguard in the identification, governance and control of the risks associated with the activities carried out and in this regard it carries out audit activities on a fixed basis in relation to the nature and intensity of the risks.

-With regard to the audits carried out in 2021 in the Central Structures, Banks and Group Companies, the activities regarding the 258 Risk Areas identified in the planning phase were completed, with the completion of 308 audits (69 of which “extraordinary”, originating from specific requests of Corporate Bodies, Supervisory Authorities or from events/circumstances occurring after the completion of the annual planning)1.
-In 2021, 100 audits were reported as significant for the purposes of Italian Legislative Decree no. 231/2001.
-Among these, 8 concerned activities related to corruption risk; these latest audits involved 9 Governance Areas/Divisions (some interventions involved several Governance Areas/Divisions).
+With regard to the audits carried out in 2023 in the Central Structures, Banks and Group Companies, the activities regarding the 268 Risk Areas identified in the planning phase were completed, with the completion of 407 audits (67 of which “extraordinary”, originating from specific requests of Corporate Bodies, Supervisory Authorities or from events/circumstances occurring after the completion of the annual planning).
+In 2023, 96 audits were reported as significant for the purposes of Italian Legislative Decree no. 231/2001.
+Among these, 4 concerned activities related to corruption risk; these latest audits involved 3 Governance Areas/Divisions (some interventions involved several Governance Areas/Divisions).

 Whistleblowing

-In 2021 a total of 35 reports were received, of which 2 were judged not pertinent whereas 33 resulted in the launch of specific investigations.
+In 2023, 30 reports were received, of which 1 was deemed not pertinent while 29 led to the launch of specific investigations.

-Whistleblowing reports are managed through the Bank's intranet portal, while for reports of alleged non-compliance with the code of ethics, the e-mail address code.etico@intesasanpaolo.com is available.
+For reports of alleged non-compliance with the code of ethics, the following e-mail address is available: codice.etico@intesasanpaolo.com

 Compliance with tax regulations and tax contribution